The Art of Pearl Photography

 January 17, 2011

-Jewellery photography is certainly an art and capturing beauty pictures of pearls in a high-resolution image to be used online or in print is one of its most difficult aspects.
+Pearl photography is certainly an art and capturing the beauty of this gem in a high-resolution image to be used online or in print is one of the most difficult aspects for any jewellery photographer.

 The round surfaces of a pearl can throw off a reflection from any angle.
 Too much light and a pearl’s natural lustre will fade, diffusing its overtones of colour.
 Too much contrast can reduce a pearl’s natural beauty and will turn a wonderful organic gem into a harsh, metallic object.

 Different types of pearl also complicate the photographer’s challenge.
-The appearance of the soft white, cream and pink tones of a cultured Akoya pearl are very different to the shimmering complexity of a colour in a baroque shaped Tahitian Pearl Necklace.
+The appearance of the soft white, cream and pink tones of a cultured Akoya pearl are very different to the shimmering complexity of a colour in a Tahitian pearl necklace.

 When we are buying pearls for Winterson, we find that consistent lighting is very important so that we can understand the surface and lustre of a pearl fully.
 As the quality of a pearl can vary so widely, the skill of a photographer for our customers is to represent the jewellery as it would look in real life and yet convey its unique beauty.